-- 1.1 In December 2001, the Internet Crime Forum (ICF) established a project group the primary aim of which was to identify current data types in use by subscribers who have access to the Internet. - 1.2 The group was not tasked with debating the legal issues in relation to the data types identified.
-There are many legal issues relating to data retention and these will undoubtedly be discussed in other documents. - 1.3 The group was established with a view to producing a document that would provide a better understanding of the technology used and the information that law enforcement is seeking from its investigations.
-It is not intended to be a standard or a best practice document.
-The document is intended to be a reference to what data may be available and which of those data types are likely to be useful to law enforcement when conducting an investigation.
+1.1 In December 2001, the Internet Crime Forum (ICF) established a project group, the primary aim of which was to identify which data types are currently associated with subscribers who have access to the Internet.

+1.2 The group was not tasked with debating the legal issues in relation to the data types identified.
+There are many legal issues relating to data retention and these will undoubtedly be discussed in other documents.

+1.3 The group was established with a view to producing a document that would provide a better understanding of the technology used and the information that law enforcement is seeking to assist its investigations.

+1.4 It is not intended to be a standard or a best practice document.
+The document is intended to be a guide to what data types may be available to law enforcement when conducting an investigation.
+It does not recommend or guarantee what data types may be available, or for how long each data type might be retained (if it is logged at all).

-2. Group Members
+2 Group Members

-- 2.1 The group is restricted to technical and investigation experts, as explained in 1.2, this group does not hold a view on the value or legality of access to this data. - 2.2 The ICF Data Retention Project Group called upon experts from the Internet industry who gave advice on the numerous data types that are created when a subscriber connects to and communicates via the Internet.
-This connection could be through an Internet Service Provider (ISP), a Virtual Internet Service Provider (VISP) or by other connection to the Internet. - 2.3 The group also engaged the services of Computer Forensic experts whose work regularly involves liasing with various Law Enforcement Agencies and assisting with their investigation involving the Internet.
-Representatives of various Trade Associations were involved in the process together with several members of various Law Enforcement Agencies.
+2.1 The group is restricted to technical and investigation experts, as explained in 1.2 this group does not hold a view on the value or legality of access to this data.

+2.2 The ICF Data Retention Project Group called upon experts from the Internet industry who gave advice on the numerous data types that are created when a subscriber connects to and communicates via the Internet.
+This connection could be through an Internet Service Provider (ISP), a Virtual Internet Service Provider (VISP) or by other connection to the Internet.

+2.3 The group also engaged the services of Computer Forensic experts whose work regularly involves liaising with various Law Enforcement Agencies and assisting with their investigations involving the Internet.
+Representatives of various Trade Associations were involved in the process, together with several members of various Law Enforcement Agencies.